Simonetta Vespucci: Death

-Simonetta Vespucci died just one year later on the night of 26–27 April 1476.
+Simonetta Vespucci died just one year after the joust, on the night of 26–27 April 1476.
 She was twenty-two at the time of her death.
-Traditionally, it was thought that death was caused by tuberculosis; however, new evidence suggests that Simonetta suffered from a pituitary adenoma secreting prolactin and growth hormone secretion.
-The increase in tumor volume led her to death.

 She was carried through the city in an open coffin for all to admire, and there may have existed a posthumous cult about her in Florence.
-Her husband remarried soon afterward.
-Giuliano de Medici was assassinated in the Pazzi conspiracy in 1478, two years to the day after Simonetta's death.
+Her husband remarried soon afterwards.
+Giuliano de Medici was assassinated in the Pazzi conspiracy on 26 April 1478, two years to the day after Simonetta's death.

+Traditionally, it was thought that her death was caused by tuberculosis.
+In 2019, a team of medical historians argued that the supposed portraits of Simonetta (see below) show evidence that she suffered from a pituitary adenoma secreting prolactin and growth hormone secretion; the increase in tumour volume led to her death.

 Representations

-Among other subjects, Sandro Botticelli painted portraits of noblewomen, several of which are attributed as portraits of Simonetta, but proof is difficult to establish.
+Among other subjects, Sandro Botticelli painted portraits of noblewomen, several of which are attributed to portraits of Simonetta, but proof is difficult to establish.
 It has been postulated that some of his later works also contain representations of her.
 He finished one of his most famous paintings, The Birth of Venus, around 1486, 10 years after Simonetta's death; some have claimed that Venus, in this painting, closely resembles her.
 This claim, however, is dismissed as a "romantic myth" by Ernst Gombrich, and "romantic nonsense" by historian Felipe Fernández-Armesto:

 Some art historians, including John Ruskin, suggest that Botticelli had fallen in love with Simonetta, a view supported by Botticelli's request to be buried in the Church of Ognissanti – the parish church of the Vespucci – in Florence.
 His wish was carried out when he died 34 years later, in 1510.
-However, this had been Botticelli's parish church since he was baptized there, the church contained works by him, and he was buried with his family.
+However, this had been Botticelli's parish church since he was baptised there, the church contained works by him, and he was buried with his family.

-Botticelli painted the standard carried by Giuliano at the joust in 1475, which carried an image of Pallas Athene that was very probably modeled on her; so he does seem to have painted her once at least, though that particular image is now lost.
+Botticelli painted the standard carried by Giuliano at the joust in 1475, which carried an image of Pallas Athene that was very probably modelled on her; so he does seem to have painted her once at least, though that particular image is now lost.
 Botticelli's principal Medici patron, Giuliano's younger cousin Lorenzo di Pierfrancesco de' Medici, married Simonetta's niece Semiramide in 1482, and it is likely that Botticelli's famed allegory Primavera was painted as a wedding gift for this occasion.
 Again, this is a work that some have claimed contains a representation of Simonetta.